kappnav/apis/tools/actdev/README.md

 ---------

-In a {k}AppNav action, we can form the URL using the following substitution pattern to retrieve the route host name:
+In a {k}AppNav action, we can form the URL using the following substitution pattern to retrieve the Route resource in JSON format:

 ```
 ${func.kubectlGet(Route,-n,${resource.$.metadata.namespace},${resource.$.metadata.name},-o,json)}